Brett Kern: Personal life

-Kern is the son of Cal Kern, owner of the amateur Niagara Power baseball team.
-Kern is married to Tiffany Kern and the couple has three kids, Bryce Jeremiah, Anelle Naomi, and Quinn Eliana.
+Kern is the son of Cal Kern, who owned the amateur Niagara Power baseball team.
+The team switched names in 2023 to the Niagara Falls Americans.
+Kern is married to Tiffany Kern and they have three kids: Bryce Jeremiah, Anelle Naomi, and Quinn Eliana.
 Kern is a Christian.

 Kern is an avid golfer that sports a +1 handicap.
-He picked the game up late in his high school years and caddied for three summers at Inverness Golf Club in Toledo, Ohio while in college.
+He picked the game up late in his high school years and caddied in college for three summers at the Inverness Golf Club in Toledo, Ohio.
 In 2011, Kern competed in The Vinny, a local golf fundraising tournament hosted by singers Vince Gill and Amy Grant, and finished fourth in the event.